-NYS OMH through this RFP will make available funds for the development of 37 Flexible Assertive Community Treatment (Flexible ACT).
+NYS OMH through this RFP will make available funds for the development of 12 Flexible Assertive Community Treatment (Flexible ACT).

 Flexible ACT is new to NYS, and NYS OMH is committed to further development and implementation of Flexible ACT with the agencies awarded.
-Updated ACT Guidance is forthcoming to include Flexible ACT.
 Flexible ACT teams will need to be prepared for ongoing development and changes as best practices develop and evaluation of program outcomes become available.

-The selected agency must commit to meeting all start-up requirements for transitioning an existing 68-eligible capacity ACT team into a Flexible ACT team 100-capacity team, including submission and approval of an EZ-PAR for capacity increase, site needs, staffing, training of additional staff, and monthly ramp up.
+The selected agency must commit to meeting all start-up requirements for transitioning an existing 68-eligible capacity ACT team into a 100-capacity Flexible ACT team, including submission and approval of an EZ-PAR for capacity increase, site needs, staffing, training of additional staff, and monthly ramp up.
 Flexible ACT team start-up will require regularly scheduled calls and meetings with NYS OMH to provide training and support around the development and implementation of the teams.

-The selected agency will establish the Flexible ACT team according to the ACT Program Guidelines, the ACT Adult and Young Adult Standards of Care Tool, the New York Rules and Regulations Part 508, and the Flexible ACT enhancements outlined in section 5.2 of this RFP.
+The selected agency will establish the Flexible ACT team according to the ACT Program Guidelines, the Flexible ACT Program Guidelines Addendum, the ACT Adult and Young Adult Standards of Care Tool, the New York Rules and Regulations Part 508, and the Flexible ACT enhancements outlined in section 5.2 of this RFP.